Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications

 It can easily be seen (and is well known) that (\ref{fixedSizeSampleTest}) is equivalent to $Z_2\geq\Phi^{-1}(1-\tilde{A}_{Z,\alpha}(Z_1))$ for the specific inverse normal conditional error function

-which satisfies the level condition (\ref{generalConditionCef}).
-To complete the design, for the upper branch, a conditional error function must also be set such that the type I error rate does not exceed $\alpha$.
+which satisfies level condition (\ref{generalConditionCef}).
+To complete the design, for the upper branch, the conditional error function must be extended in such a way that the type I error rate does not exceed $\alpha$.
 Here we choose $\tilde{A}_{Z,\alpha^{\prime}}$ where $\alpha\le \alpha^{\prime}\le 1$ is the largest possible value such that the Type I error rate of

 is equal to or less than $\alpha$ (i.e.\ (\ref{generalConditionCef}) holds true).
-For all examples considered in the following, numerical calculations show that the significance level $\alpha$ is fully used, i.e. for $A_Z$ equality holds in (\ref{generalConditionCef}).
+For all examples considered in the following, it can be seen that the significance level $\alpha$ is fully used, i.e. for $A_Z$ equality holds in (\ref{generalConditionCef}).
 Note that the proposed strategy is based on the Müller and Schäfer method \cite{muller2001adaptive} with the difference that the conditional error function $A_Z$ is truncated here by $0.5$.
 In line with the proposed strategy in Figure~\ref{twoArms}, we assume that $\itwomin$ and $\itwoconst$ are chosen such that the aimed conditional success probabilities specified in Figure~\ref{twoArms} are achieved.

-In the following, we investigate and compare the performance of the conditional error functions $A_Z$, $A_{I,-\infty}$ and $A_{F,-\infty}$ and the non-adaptive design.
+In the following, we investigate and compare the performance of the conditional error functions $A_Z$, $A_{I,-\infty}$, and $A_{F,-\infty}$ and the non-adaptive design.